Sharpening Tools, Part 2

 My method of sharpening is to make two extremely flat surfaces that intersect.
 This intersection is the edge.

 To make a flat surface flat the first time, I grind it on a flat surface with an abraisve powder.
 The flat surface I use is a slab of annealed O1 tool steel.
-The Japanese would call this [...]
+The Japanese would call […]

 Sharpening Tools, Part 1